opstrace/opstrace/docs/guides/administrator/gcp-setup.md

 Throughout all following steps, it is assumed that these two environment variables are set in the current terminal.

 **Note:** be sure that `GCP_PROJECT_ID` is set to the ID of the project, not to the name.
-The ID is all lower-case and does not contain whitespace.
+The ID is all lowercase and does not contain whitespace.

 ## Step 3: create a service account